xrcyz/Knowledge-Base/README.md

 The policy tells us which action to take in state `s`.
 It can be deterministic `π(s) = a` or stochastic `π(a, s) = probability of taking action`.

+**What is online and offline learning?**

+Whether an RL agent is trained on batches of saved trials (offline), or incrementally in live trials (online).

 **What is reinforcement learning?**

+> The model takes actions to achieve a goal while maximizing a reward that is defined.
+This system relies on trial and error with accurate “trials” providing rewards.
+The system undergoes many iterations to find a combination of rules that achieves the best results.

 > Reinforcement learning is defined not by characterizing learning methods, but by characterizing a learning problem. [[source]](http://incompleteideas.net/book/first/ebook/node7.html)